nmssalman/LocationPicker/README.md

 #### Google Places

-Leku now supports Google Places queries using the search box.
+Location Picker now supports Google Places queries using the search box.
 If you want to enable it these are the steps you need to follow:

 1. Enable Google Places API for Android on your [google developer console](https://console.developers.google.com/).